PCOS HAIR GROWTH AND LASER HAIR REMOVAL

 The presence of high levels of male hormones (androgens) associated with PCOS can lead to excessive hair growth on the face and body.
 This can be extremely embarrassing and difficult to manage, with some women suffering from anxiety and depression as a result.
 Regular waxing and shaving can cause the delicate skin on the face to become sore and sensitive with ingrown hairs – and can even cause hyperpigmentation.

 Many women with PCOS achieve excellent results from laser hair removal treatment, and it can significantly improve their self-confidence.
 Although the results for many clients can be successful, and often life changing, they need to continue to have the treatments on a regular basis to maintain a reduction in hair growth.
-Typically, PCOS patients dealing with unwanted hair (particularly facial hair) will need at least 8 – 12 sessions to greatly reduce symptoms.
+Typically, PCOS clients dealing with unwanted facial hair will need more than eight sessions to greatly reduce symptoms.
 Hair growth occurs in cycles, so a series of treatments is needed to diminish hair growth.

 As an existing medical condition like PCOS affects the body’s hair growth, it’s impossible to guarantee a result as increased hair growth may continue in spite of regular laser hair removal treatments.
 We recognise that ongoing treatment may be needed so offer significant discounts for PCOS sufferers.

-Before starting on a course of Laser Hair Removal with Cornwall Laser Clinic you’ll have a complimentary consultation to ensure you’re a suitable candidate for the treatment.
+Before starting on a course of Laser Hair Removal with Cornwall Skin Clinic you’ll have a complimentary consultation to ensure you’re a suitable candidate for the treatment.

 Ready to learn more about how we can help you deal with the excess hair growth from PCOS?
 Contact us today for a free consultation and patch test.